On the Hilbert scheme of linearly normal curves in $\mathbb{P}^r$ with small index of speciality: An overview, preliminaries and basic set-up

-For notation and conventions, we usually follow those in \cite{ACGH, ACGH2, H1}; e.g. $\pi (d,r)$ is the maximal possible arithmetic genus of an irreducible and non-degenerate curve of degree $d$ in $\PP^r$. $\pi_1(d,r)$ is so-called the second Castelnuovo genus bound of an irreducible and non-degenerate curve of degree $d$ in $\PP^r$; cf. \cite[Theorem 3.13, 3.15]{H1}.
+For notation and conventions, we usually follow those in \cite{ACGH, ACGH2, H1}; e.g. $\pi (d,r)$ is the maximal possible arithmetic genus of an irreducible and non-degenerate curve of degree $d$ in $\PP^r$. $\pi_1(d,r)$ is the so-called the second Castelnuovo genus bound of an irreducible and non-degenerate curve of degree $d$ in $\PP^r$ not lying on a surface of degree $r-1$; cf. \cite[Theorem 3.13, 3.15]{H1}.
 In particular if $r=3$, $\pi_1(d,3)$ is the maximal possible arithmetic genus of an irreducible and non-degenerate curve of degree $d$ in $\PP^3$ not lying on a quadric surface.
-Following classical terminology, a linear series of degree $d$ and dimension $r$ on a smooth curve $C$ is usually denoted by $g^r_d$.
+Following classical terminology, a linear series of degree $d$ and dimension $r$ on a smooth irreducible curve $C$ is usually denoted by $g^r_d$.
 A base-point-free linear series $g^r_d$ ($r\ge 2$) on a smooth curve $C$ is called birationally very ample when the morphism $C \rightarrow \mathbb{P}^r$ induced by $g^r_d$ is generically one-to-one (or birational) onto its image.
-A base-point-free linear series $g^r_d$ on $C$ is said to be compounded of an involution (compounded for short) if the morphism induced by $g^r_d$ gives rise to a non-trivial covering map $C\rightarrow C'$ of degree $k\ge 2$.
+A base-point-free linear series $g^r_d$ on $C$ is said to be compounded of a covering (compounded for short) if the morphism induced by $g^r_d$ gives rise to a non-trivial covering map $C\rightarrow C'$ of degree $k\ge 2$.
 For a complete linear series $\h{E}$ on a smooth curve $C$, the residual series $|K_C-\h{E}|$ is denoted by $\h{E}^\vee$.
-Throughout we work over the field of complex numbers.
+We work over the field of complex numbers.